hotrodorm/hotrod/hotrod-project/docs/research/update-join/update-join.md

 ```

 ## MariaDB (10.6)

-Same behavior as MySQL 8.
+Similar behavior as MySQL, except that Form #4 is not supported.